 A piracy network with billions of visits

-That said, CODA points to a notable short-term effect following the shutdown.
+While piracWhile piracy hurts legal distribution, research on digital piracy shows that illegal reading does not always mean lost sales.
+Not every illegal read would have been a paid purchase, so it is hard to measure the exact financial impact., CODA points to a notable short-term effect following the shutdown.
 NTT Solmare reported that daily sales on its U.S.-focused e-book store MangaPlaza roughly doubled shortly after Bato.to went offline.
 For rights holders, this was one of the few concrete signs that enforcement measures can have a direct impact on legal sales.

 Cross-border anti-piracy efforts will continue to grow